-"Domestic Income Tax" means any tax imposed under Subtitle A of the Code, any state or local tax imposed on or measured by income, and any related state or local franchise, excise or similar tax that has customarily been included in any provision for income taxes on Watts' financial statements, together with any related interest, penalties and additions to tax.
+"Domestic Income Tax" means any tax imposed under Subtitle A of the Code, any state or local tax imposed on or measured by income, and any related state or local franchise, excise or similar tax that has customarily been included in any provision for income taxes on Watts' financial statements, together with any related interest, penalties, additions to tax and related costs and expenses (including but not limited to legal and accounting fees).

-"Effective Realization" (and the correlative terms "Effectively Realized" and "Effectively Realizes") means, with respect to a Tax Benefit, the first to occur of (i) the receipt by the Watts Affiliated Group or the Circor Affiliated Group of cash from a taxing authority reflecting such Tax Benefit or (ii) the application of such Tax Benefit to reduce (A) the tax liability on a Return of the Watts Affiliated Group or the Circor Affiliated Group, or (B) any other outstanding tax liability of the Watts Affiliated Group or the Circor Affiliated Group.
+"Effective Realization" (and the correlative terms "Effectively Realized" and "Effectively Realizes") means, with respect to a Tax Benefit, the first to occur of (i) the receipt by the Watts Group or the Circor Group of cash from a taxing authority reflecting such Tax Benefit or (ii) the application of such Tax Benefit to reduce (A) the tax liability on a Return of the Watts Group or the Circor Group, or (B) any other outstanding tax liability of the Watts Group or the Circor Group.